-The above question is clearly about Moby Dick and is intended is to spot-check Select-AI-RAG.
-The fact that the database reports only a single Source, moby_dick.txt, tells us that all 5 text chunks returned by the vector similarity search came from the expected Object Store document, and that those text chunks contained sufficient relevant information to allow the LLM to formulate a correct answer to the user’s question.
+The above question is clearly about Moby Dick and is intended to spot-check Select AI RAG.
+The fact that the database reports only a single source, moby_dick.txt, tells us that all N text chunks returned by the vector similarity search came from the expected Object Store document, and that those text chunks contained sufficient relevant information to allow the LLM to formulate a correct answer to the user’s question.

+Also note that the architecture diagram of Figure 1 shows ABD reaching out to the OCI GenAI services for encoding and the LLM-generated content.
+However ADB also allows one to instead import a wide suite of alternative open source models that are published via the ONNX format, which means that the encoding and LLM summaries could instead be delivered in-database rather than via the the adjacent OCI GenAI service, and see the ONNX documentation for details.